moliver28/research-handbook/content/handbook/entity/iberia-srl-spain.md

 ### Payslip Access

-All team members will be accessing payslips though Papaya SSO available as a tile in OKTA.
+All team members can access their payslips though Papaya SSO available as a tile in OKTA.
 Access will be activated with the first payslip.
 For any payslip access or general payroll issues please contact payroll in HelpLab by following the [HelpLab](https://handbook.gitlab.com/handbook/business-technology/enterprise-applications/guides/helplab-guide/) guide.

 ## Timekeeping Policies